HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/access-software/locating-downloads-draft.md

 ![HCL DX Accept License Agreements](./images/HCL%20DX%20Accept%20License%20Agreements.png)

+Refer to the following steps to download the the files:

-1. Accept the license agreement.
+1. Accept the applicable license agreements.

-2. Click and check the file(s) to download from the Actions download icon.
+2. Locate the file(s) you want to download then click the download icon under **Actions**.

-3. Verify or update the path provided to begin the download.
+3. Verify or update the path provided to begin downloading.

 If you encounter issues with finding software or downloading files, refer to the [Customer Support FAQ](support-faqs.md) section for support.